Massacre (1934 film): Plot

 The next morning, Quissenberry is warned about Joe's violent and "pagan" behavior.
 After a tense exchange, Quissenberry orders Joe's arrest.
 A staged trial with a sham defense leads to Joe's lawyer saying he pleads guilty; Joe is heavily fined and jailed.

-A college-educated Native woman, Lydia (Dvorak), helps Joe escape jail.
+A college-educated Native woman, Lydia, helps Joe escape jail.
 While law enforcement search for him, Joe travels to Washington D.C. to meet the Commissioner of Indian Affairs, J.R.
 Dickinson, who blames "water power, oil rights, cattle rangers, timber" for blocking pro-Native legislation.
 Government officials and Joe engage in a complicated dialogue about Native American land, rights, and their relationship with the United States government, leading Joe to declare, "You used to shoot the Indian down.
 Now you should cheat him, starve him, kill him off by dirt and disease.
 It's a massacre anyway you take it."

 Joe is arrested for Shanks' murder, and Quissenberry has Jennie kidnapped before she can testify.
 Fearing Joe will be executed, the Native men of the reservation break Joe out of jail, burning down the courthouse in the process.
 Joe pleads with the crowd, trying to avoid another massacre.
 The Native men track down Jennie by beating White Feather, a Native policeman, and discover White Feather has abused Jennie.

 When the government agents arrive, Quissenberry shoots Joe unprovoked and is arrested along with White Feather.
 Joe is acquitted, and both Quissenberry and Doc Turner are removed from office.
 Joe is revealed to have survived being shot.
 Standing high on the rocks, he and Lydia reunite with Joe taking a job in the Indian Service at Stone Eagle Reservation.